 - (a) Committee meetings.
-Council members may attend committee meetings by telephone or other electronic means when they are unable, by reason of illness or injury, to attend in person.
-Members who plan to attend by electronic means shall notify City staff at least 48 hours in advance to allow for arrangements to be made.
+Council members may attend committee meetings by telephone or other electronic means when they are unable, by reason of illness or injury, to attend provided that at least three members of the committee shall be present in person.

+Members who plan to attend by electronic means shall notify City staff at least 48-2 hours in advance to allow for arrangements to be made.
 Members attending electronically are entitled to vote and fully participate in the business of the committee meeting. - (b) Council meetings.
 Council members may attend Council meetings by telephone or other electronic means for emergency meetings.
-In addition, Council members may attend regular and special meetings by telephone or other electronic means where: - (i) necessary to achieve a quorum; - (ii) attendance is precluded due to weather, civil unrest, emergency, etc.; and - (iii) the meeting needs to be continued (e.g., need to open and continue a public hearing to avoid the need to readvertise) or to take action on matters that cannot be delayed.
+In addition, Council members may attend regular and special meetings by telephone or other electronic means where: - (i) necessary to achieve a quorum; - (ii) attendance is precluded due to weather, civil unrest, emergency, etc.; and - the meeting needs to be continued (e.g., need to open and continue a public hearing to avoid the need to readvertise) or to take action on matters that cannot be delayed: or - (iv) a Council member is unable to attend due to a Council member's medical condition, illness or family emergency.